ffxivcode/AutoDuty/README.md

 AutoDuty:

-Run's Duty Support or Trust Dungeons for you (Requires vnavmesh and BossMod)
+Run's Duties (Requires vnavmesh and BossMod or BossModReborn and RotationSolverReborn)

-Current Paths:

-check Paths Folder

-To Contribute Path Files just create a pull request or issue either works
+(Someone sure needs to pretify this readme :P)

 Repo URL: